shotgunsoftware/developer.shotgunsoftware.com/README.md

 # [developer.shotgridsoftware.com](https://developer.shotgridsoftware.com/)

+> :warning: Our Developer documentation has relocated and this site will be discontinued soon.
+[Visit our new Developer Help Center here.](https://help.autodesk.com/view/SGDEV/ENU/)

 Welcome to the source repository for [developer.shotgridsoftware.com](https://developer.shotgridsoftware.com/).
 This repository holds the markdown source and configuration used to generate the {% include product %} developer site.

 ## How does it work?